-If the objection as to a conflict or bias is made with respect to a Decisionmaker or Appellate Decisionmaker, such objection must occur before the scheduled hearing or appeal decision.
-If the Title IX Coordinator determines that the objection is reasonable, the challenged person will be replaced with a conflict/bias free alternative Decisionmaker or Appellate Decisionmaker.
+If the objection as to a conflict or bias is made with respect to an Appellate Decisionmaker, such objection must be reported to the Title IX Coordinator before the appeal decision.
+If the Title IX Coordinator determines that the objection is reasonable, the challenged person will be replaced with a conflict/bias free Appellate Decisionmaker.